landoskape/conditional-parser/docs/source/index.rst

     parser = ConditionalArgumentParser()
     parser.add_argument("--use-regularization", action="store_true")

-    # Will only add if --use-regularization is used, e.g. if use_regularization is set to True
+    # Will only add if --use-regularization is used
+    # E.g. if args.use_regularization == True
     parser.add_conditional(
-        "use_regularization", True,
+        "use_regularization", True, # parent / condition
-        "--regularizer-lambda",
+        "--regularizer-lambda", # conditional argument
+        # parameters for the conditional argument - these are totally normal!
         type=float,
         default=0.01
     )